bephp/router/README.md

 the PHP request always match the callback handlers every time. but the request just match one callback. so we can compile the routed tree node into plain array, to save time.

+### DEV model
-1. in DEV model, using CRouter instead of Router, will always compile the source code into target file.
+using CRouter instead of Router, will always compile the source code into target file.

     $crouter = new CRouter("router.inc.php", true);

+### PRODUCTION model
-2. in PRODUCTION model, just include the target source code, and execute it with parameters.
+just include the target source code, and execute it with parameters.

     $router = include("router.inc.php");
     $router->execute();